 Israel-Palestinians.
-(Note: Because of space constraints, only selected incidents of violence, terror, and reprisals are noted.)
-On November 3, 1991, Israel and the Jordanian/ Palestinian delegation agreed to separate Israel-Jordan and Israel-Palestinians negotiating tracks, the latter to address a 5-year period of interim self-rule for Palestinians in the West Bank and Gaza Strip.
+(Note: Because of space constraints, incidents of violence, terror, reprisals, and casualties are noted selectively.)
+On November 3, 1991, Israel and the Jordanian/Palestinian delegation agreed to separate Israel-Jordan and Israel-Palestinians negotiating tracks, the latter to address a 5-year period of interim self-rule for Palestinians in the West Bank and Gaza Strip.
 In the third year, permanent status negotiations were to begin.
 On August 9, 1993, Palestinian negotiators were appointed to a PLO coordination committee, ending a charade that had distanced the PLO from the talks.
-Israel and the PLO announced that secret talks in Oslo since January 1993 had produced an August 19 agreement on a Declaration of Principles, signed September 13, 1993.
+Secret talks in Oslo since January 1993 produced an August 19 agreement on a Declaration of Principles, signed September 13, 1993.
 (For summaries of most accords, see Agreements, below.)
 Talks begun in October 1993 produced An Agreement on the Gaza Strip and the Jericho Area on May 4, 1994, which incorporated A Protocol on Economic Relations.
 It officially began the 5-year period of interim Palestinian self-rule.
 On September 28, 1995, Israel and the Palestinians signed an Interim Agreement.
-Israel began redeploying on October 10.
-Israeli Prime Minister Rabin was assassinated on November 4: Foreign Minister Shimon Peres succeeded him and redeployed from six cities, and from areas around Hebron by December.
-On January 20, 1996, Palestinians elected an 88-member Council and Arafat as Chairman.
-On February 25, Hamas terrorists perpetrated the first of four suicide bombings in Israel.
+Israel began redeploying from the West Bank on October 10.
+Israeli Prime Minister Rabin was assassinated on November 4; Foreign Minister Peres succeeded him and redeployed from six cities, and from areas around Hebron by December.
+On January 20, 1996, Palestinians elected an 88-member Council and Yasir Arafat as Chairman.
 On April 24, the Palestine National Council (PNC) amended the Palestinian Charter by canceling "articles contrary to letters exchanged between the PLO and Israel in September 1993," i.e., those calling for the destruction of Israel.
 Final status talks on borders, security, settlements, refugees, water, and Jerusalem began ceremonially on May 5.